core-wg/yang-cbor/draft-veillette-core-yang-library-latest.md

         type sid;
         description
-          "List of YANG features from this module that are supported by the server endpoint, regardless whether they are defined in the module or any included submodule.";
+          "List of YANG features from this module that are supported by the server, regardless whether
+          they are defined in the module or any included submodule.";
       }